 Sussex spin out is using machine learning to automate the calibration of flood risk simulations

 Natural disasters across the world led to economic damage costing an estimated $225 billion in 2018 alone.
-Future flood mapping scenarios recently built by Ambiental Environmental Assessment to see how climate change will affect the UK highlights the scale of the risk.
+Future flood mapping scenarios recently built by Ambiental Risk Analytics to see how climate change will affect the UK highlights the scale of the risk.
 “It came up with some quite staggering numbers – a doubling of the number of properties at risk of flooding in the UK by 2080 under the high risk scenarios,” said Ambiental’s CEO Justin Butler, whose company was contracted by utility companies to build the map.

 Ambiental’s work has expanded to meet insurers, mortgage lenders, utility companies and governments’ need for flood risk models and digital maps to identify and price risks to land and property from river, sea, surface and ground water flooding.
 The company’s work now extends far beyond the UK to countries such as Australia, Nigeria and Malaysia, where they are also carrying out real time flood forecasting.
 This international work is set to expand as Ambiental, which is based at the Sussex Innovation Centre, was recently acquired by Royal HaskoningDHV.